starryalley/Anduril2/README.md

 Direct copy from [SammysHP](https://github.com/SammysHP)'s [Smooth sunset v2 patches](https://github.com/SammysHP/flashlight-firmware/commits/smooth-sunset-v2) or [smooth sunset](https://github.com/SammysHP/flashlight-firmware/tree/smooth-sunset) which is awesome.

+## Ultra low moon level

+Just make level 1 (moon) PWM TOP higher by 4x, hence lower the brightness even more.
+This is currently enabled in SP10 pro config only.

+## Configurable candle mode PWM factor

+A configurable value is added to the Misc Config menu to make PWM TOP larger, hence the brightness change between levels are minor and the maximum brightness is lower for candle mode.
+A factor of 0 is the default, which is unchanged from the default Anduril2 behaviour.
+A factor of 1 is 2x the original PWM TOP, and max brightness is lowered to 1/2.
+A factor of 2 is 4x the original PWM TOP, and max brightness is lowered to 1/4, and so on.

+This is currently enabled in SP10 pro config only so the Misc Config menu has two items:

+- The Start up mode (default 1: quickly ramp up to memorized level)
+- Candle mode PWM factor (default 0: unchanged candle mode)

 # Configuration changes

 - Default in Advanced mode
 - Reordering strobe mode: Candle -> Lightning Storm -> Fireworks -> Bike Flasher -> Party Strobe -> Tactical Strobe.
 (Candle and Lightning storm are my most used strobe modes, hence why)
-- Use 8C instead of 5C for momentary mode (not used often so make it harder to enter)
+- Use `8C` instead of `5C` for momentary mode (not used often so make it harder to enter)
-- Use 9C in ramp mode to switch ramp style (smooth or discrete)
+- Use `9C` instead of `3C` in ramp mode to switch ramp style (smooth or discrete)
 - Lower default candle mode amplitude from 32 to 28 so it is a calmer candle light
 - Lower default lightning mode, max possible interval from around 8sec to 16sec so it will appear less busy